huggingface/blog/bloom-megatron-deepspeed-technology.md

 Datasets:

 - 46 Languages in 1.5TB of deduplicated massively cleaned up text, converted into 350B unique tokens
-- Vocabulary size is 250,680 tokens
+- Vocabulary size of the model is 250,680 tokens
 - For full details please see [The BigScience Corpus A 1.6TB Composite Multilingual Dataset](https://openreview.net/forum?id=UoEw6KigkUn)

 The training of the 176B BLOOM model occurred over Mar-Jul 2022 and took about 3.5 months to complete (approximately 1M compute hours).